An Attention Free Transformer: Methodology

-Here, $Q^i, V^i \in R^{T \times \frac{d}{h}}$, $K^i \in R^{T}$, $w^i \in R^{s \times s}$; $\text{conv2d}(x, w)$ is depth-wise separable 2d convolution operation with broadcasting along channel dimension when needed\footnote{Equation \ref{eq:convaft} can also be implemented with fully connected operations, e.g., einsum, which might yield better efficiency in practice.}.
+Here $Y^i_t \in R^{\frac{d}{h}}$, $Q^i, V^i \in R^{T \times \frac{d}{h}}$, $K^i \in R^{T}$, $w^i \in R^{s}$; $\text{conv1d}(x, w)$ is depth-wise separable 1d convolution operation where the convolutional filter $w$ is shared across channel dimension \footnote{Equation \ref{eq:convaft} can also be implemented with fully connected operations, e.g., einsum, which might yield better efficiency in practice.}.
 Note that Equation \ref{eq:convaft} can be readily interpreted as a specialized convolutional layer with \textbf{1)} global connectivity, \textbf{2)} non-negative convolutional weights and \textbf{3)} sophisticated divisive/multiplicative gating mechanism.
 We show experimentally that all of the three aspects contribute significantly to AFT-conv's performance.

 \textbf{Parameterization.} Empirically, we find that it is important to parameterize the position biases $w$ properly.
 For AFT-full and AFT-local, we adopt a factorized form of $w$ as:

 where $d'$ is a small embedding dimension (e.g., 128).
 This simple factorization not only greatly reduces the parameter counts ($2Td'$ vs $T^2$), but also empirically improves model's performance in both training and testing.